Espacio Abierto: Space for Performance & Rehearsal at Villa Victoria Center for the Arts

 Call for Artists: Subsidized rehearsal and performance space!

 The Arts Program at Inquilinos Boricuas en Acción (IBA) invites performing artists and small performing arts organizations to submit a proposal to use the rehearsal and performance spaces within Villa Victoria Center for the Arts in Boston’s South End free of any rental fee.
+IBA’s arts programming will preserve Latino culture and heritage and will be a vehicle for building community and for sharing and embracing its diversity.
 The selected artists or organizations will enter into an agreement with IBA for the duration of their projects according to space availability, need, and the requirements stated below.

 This Call for Artists is for subsidized rehearsal and performance space use only and does not come with any funding.
 In addition to space, some productions costs may also be subsidized including, sound, licensing, and venue staff.